amita-kapoor/Agentic-Systems-Engineering/Chapter06/README.md

 # Chapter 6 Listings

-This folder contains the extracted code listings for Chapter 6, "Reflection".
+This folder contains the code listings for Chapter 6.

-Source PDF:
-- `01-ch06_kapoor-Google-Docs-1-.pdf`

 The files use the repository's flat `listing_6_x.py` naming pattern.
-Where the PDF presents snippets rather than complete runnable modules, the snippets are preserved as-is.

 | Listing | File | Description |
 |---|---|---|